School will soon be in session and for parents, that means you’ll once again be faced with that dreaded daily task: packing your child’s lunch.

 - Choose chips and crackers wisely.
 Pack baked chips, pretzels, plain dry cereal, bread sticks or low-fat crackers instead of potato, corn, tortilla or other chips.

 - Don’t overlook leftovers: pasta salads, bean salads, pita pizzas, etc. are great the next day.
 Pasta is a great lunch-time treat and tastes good at room temperature.

 - Don’t send pre-packaged meat, cheese and cracker lunches, which get two-thirds of their calories from fat and sugar.
 Making your own healthy alternative is as easy as packing low-fat crackers, low-fat lunch meat, a piece of fruit and a bottle of water in your child’s lunch box.

-- Ask your kids not to discard the uneaten food too.
-Parents can evaluate what is being eaten and not eaten and will therefore be better able to make adjustments.
+- Ask your kids not to discard the uneaten food.
+You can evaluate what is being eaten and not eaten so you can make adjustments as needed.